 Male Brazilian blacks can look forward to a maximum lifespan of 5, possibly 6 years.
 Females, on the other hand, can live for well over 20 years and some have even survived for three decades!
 Just keep feeding your tarantula, don’t let it freeze or overheat, and make sure it always has water, and you’ll have an eight-legged pet for quite some time to come…unless you have a male.

 You need to be careful when attempting to mate Brazilian black tarantulas.
 You can leave the male and female together for a short time while they mate.
 However, there’s always a risk that if you leave them overnight, your male will be dead in the morning.

 If your tarantulas successfully mate, your female will lay an egg sack several weeks later.
 The egg sack of a Brazilian black tarantula holds about 650 slings or baby spiders.

-Are Brazilian Black Tarantulas Suitable For You?
+Are Brazilian Black Tarantulas Suitable for You?

 Tarantulas are a pet suited for only a small percentage of people.
-If you’re one of the few people that actually wants to keep a giant spider in their home, then the Brazilian black tarantula is almost certainly a great choice for you.
+If you’re one of the few people who actually wants to keep a giant spider in their home, then the Brazilian black tarantula is almost certainly a great choice for you.
 These are some of the most beginner-friendly tarantulas around, though they’re still desirable for experts as well thanks to their docile natures.

 If you’re looking for a tarantula that you can safely handle, the Brazilian black is one of your best bets.
 These spiders are known to be very tolerant to handling and displaying little to no aggression.
 You’re unlikely to get bitten by a Brazilian black tarantula.
 And unlike many tarantulas, Brazilian blacks don’t generally have a bad temper.